-As the prices of products go up, money loses value.
-For instance, if you keep $1 under your pillow for ten years, you will not be able to buy as much as you could today due to inflation.
+When the prices of products go up, the value of money decreases.
+For instance, if you keep $1 under your pillow for ten years, it will not have the same purchasing power as it does today due to inflation.

-5. Exchange Rate Fluctuations
+3. Exchange Rate Fluctuations